Salted Maple Cold Foam

 Add the milk, maple syrup, and salt into a tall glass.
 Place the hand held frother so that it basically touches the bottom of the glass.
 Mix for 30 seconds until foamy.

 Add ice to your drink and pour the foam over coffee or tea.
-Serve and Enjoy right away.
+Serve and enjoy right away.

 maple cold foam